-In British Columbia, the BCOGC implements the Liability Management Rating (LMR) Program, designed to manage public liability exposure related to oil and gas activities by ensuring that permit holders carry the financial risks and regulatory responsibility of their operations through to regulatory closure.
-Under the LMR Program, the BCOGC determines the required security deposits for permit holders under the Oil and Gas Activities Act (British Columbia).
-Permit holders whose deemed liabilities exceed deemed assets are considered high risk and reviewed for a security deposit.
-Permit holders who fail to submit the required security deposit within the allotted timeframe may be subject to enforcement action by the BCOGC.
+The BCOGC implements the Liability Management Rating (LMR) Program.
+Like Alberta LLR program, the LMR program manages public liability exposure related to oil and gas activities by ensuring that permit holders carry the financial risks and regulatory responsibility of their operations.
+Under the LMR Program, the BCOGC determines the required security deposits for permit holders under section 30 of the OGAA.
+Permit holders whose deemed liabilities exceed their deemed assets are considered high risk and reviewed for a security deposit.
+Permit holders who fail to submit the required security deposit within the allotted timeframe may be in non-compliance with the legislation, which may result in enforcement action by the BCOGC.

 The Government of British Columbia has announced amendments to its LMR programs following the Redwater proceedings.
-In the spring of 2018 the Government of British Columbia passed certain amendments to the OGAA (the "OGAA Amendments") which, when brought into force, will replace the orphan site reclamation fund tax currently paid by permit holders with a levy paid to the Orphan Site Reclamation Fund ("OSRF").
-The OGAA Amendments will require permit holders to pay their proportionate share of the regulated amount of the levy, calculated using each permit holder's proportionate share of the total liabilities of all permit holders required to contribute to the OSRF.
+In the spring of 2018 the Government of British Columbia passed certain amendments to the OGAA (the "OGAA Amendments") which replaced the orphan site reclamation fund tax currently paid by permit holders with a levy paid to the Orphan Site Reclamation Fund ("OSRF").
+The OGAA Amendments require permit holders to pay their proportionate share of the regulated amount of the levy, calculated using each permit holder's proportionate share of the total liabilities of all permit holders required to contribute to the OSRF.
 The OGAA Amendments permit the B.C.

 Commission to impose more than one levy in a given calendar year.
-It is not clear when these provisions of the OGAA Amendments changing from a tax based on production to a liability-based payment will be brought into force.
-The BCOGC has also announced that timelines for the remediation of inactive sites will be implemented during 2019.
+In May of 2019, the BCOGC introduced the Dormancy and Shutdown Regulation, introducing mandatory timelines for oil and gas site remediation.